Ships in the night

 Accessibility: labels, screen reader announcements, focus management

-Mobile: 44px touch targets, keyboard-aware layout
+Mobile: 44px touch targets, viewport-safe layout

 Integration: use Button/Input from /components/ui, follow theme vars